 15.1.
 The Governing Body will ensure that the school allocates resources to support appropriate provision for Looked After and Previously Looked After Pupils, meeting the objectives set out in this policy.
-The school will work in partnership with Worcestershire Children First and the Virtual School in order to ensure that Looked After Pupils receive the full range of support to which they are entitled to enable them to make progress and achieve.
+The school works in partnership with Worcestershire Children First and the Virtual Schools of each of the local authorities that currently place looked after pupils at Chadsgrove in order to ensure that Looked After Pupils receive the full range of support to which they are entitled to enable them to make progress and achieve.